Sunway Logo

 Luxurious riverview stateroom (151 sq ft - 14 sq m) with a French balcony

-Handcrafted Savoir® Beds of England, closet, hair dryer, safe, individual climate-control thermostat, telephone and flat-screen TV with infotainment center
+Handcrafted Savoir® Beds of England, closet, hair dryer, safe, individual thermostat, and flat-screen TV with infotainment center

-Marble bathroom with Asprey bath and body products, plush towels, cozy bathrobes and slippers
+Marble bathroom with Asprey bath and body products, plush towels, comfortable bathrobes and slippers, heated mirror, and backlit magnifying mirror

 Facilities